abhrx/vault/README.md

 ## Deploy

-This is a static site—deploy anywhere that can serve HTML/CSS/JS.
+This is a static site, so you can deploy it anywhere that serves HTML/CSS/JS.

 - **Best experience**: Apache hosting with `.htaccess` support (clean URLs + caching rules).
 - **Static hosts** (no `.htaccess`): still works, but you should link to the explicit `.html` pages (or configure redirects/rewrites on that platform).